-With the display is access to most of the controller functions.
+A display gives access to most of the controller functions .
 For access, connect the display to the controller and activate the address on MMIGRS2.
 (A separate power supply does not need to be connected) Power is supplied directly from the controller via the cable.